Why should psychology be considered in due diligence?

 Assessing Cultural Fit

-For example, if an investor values social responsibility and environmental sustainability, they may be hesitant to invest in a company that has a history of violating environmental regulations or engaging in unethical business practices.
-Similarly, if an investor values transparency and open communication, they may be wary of investing in a company that has a history of being secretive or opaque about its operations.
+For example, if an investor values social responsibility and environmental sustainability.
+They may be reluctant to invest in a company that has a history of violating environmental regulations or engaging in unethical business practices.
+Similarly, an investor who values transparency and open communication.
+He may be wary of investing in a company that has a history of being secretive or opaque about its operations.

 By considering the cultural fit between the investment and the investor, due diligence can help to identify potential areas of misalignment that could ultimately lead to problems down the line.